leomqyu/Useful-Notes-and-Logs/code_n_commands/tool_notes/linux/general_linux.md

     ps -o user,args -p <PID>       # get the command and the user name
     ```

-# OS related
-1. See the size of a dir:
-    `du -sb /path/to/directory`

 # Connection
 1. scp and file transfer